amycjack/amycjack.github.io/_pages/aboutme.md

 author_profile: true
 ---

 I am an evolutionary biologist with a particular interest in utilising genomics techniques for the protection and understanding of public health and environment.
-I received by PhD in Evolutionary Biology from the University of Southampton in 2023 in partnership with the Natural History Museum (London), and I am currently working as a Research Associate at RBG Kew.
+I received my PhD in Evolutionary Biology from the University of Southampton in 2023 in collaboration with the Natural History Museum (London), and I am currently working as a Research Associate at RBG Kew.

 ## Projects ##
 ### The evolution of island plants ###